DUTCH BIOGRAPHY

 PAINTER

-Dr. Saar Roelofs worked many years in the Dutch mental health care, as scientific researcher, psychotherapist and department manager.
+Dr. Saar Roelofs is a clinical psychologist / behavior therapist, educated at the University of Utrecht, the Netherlands.
+She worked many years in the Dutch mental health care, as scientific researcher, therapist and department manager.

-►► She is also a painter, educated at the Dutch State Academy of Arts (Rijksakademie) in Amsterdam.
-Untill now she published five non fiction books, four of which are illustrated by her own hand.
+She published five non fiction books, four of which are illustrated by her own hand. ►►

 • "An eye-opener for both therapists and patients about important issues."
 (National Public Library)